ZingyTomato/NetPeek/README.md

 1. Clone the repository
 2. Open the project folder in GNOME Builder
-3. Click "Run Project" button
+3. Click the "Run Project" button

 ### Supported Formats